RebornOS-Developers/calamares-configuration-rpi/README.md

-# Calamares Configuration for RebornOS
+# Raspberry Pi Calamares Configuration for RebornOS

 > **Note**: This project only carries RebornOS-specific configuration except for the installer packaging files (PKGBUILD, build scripts), icons, and launch scripts.
 For the rest of the installer's source code and for the above exceptions, please use the [calamares-core](https://github.com/RebornOS-Developers/calamares-core) project.